Introduction

 A note on who else is doing this

-Everyone is building panic rooms.
+Several powers are hardening their own perimeters.
 This episode documents the Western one because Greenland is inside it.

 🏛 The alliance machine